Know someone at uni who is struggling with their mental health? Not sure what to do? Here’s how to support them when they need you.

 Biologically, as humans, we are hardwired to need social connectedness, to feel as though we are connected to others and are a part of something bigger than ourselves.
 Knowing that you’re not alone can brighten up somebody’s darkest day.

 Don’t be discouraged either if your friend doesn’t want to talk right away.
-The effect of you even trying can have positive ramifications that you may not notice right away.
+The effect of you even trying can have a positive impact that you may not notice right away.

 You may feel as though you are helpless, but by continuing to remind them that you’re there, and that your support for them is always there when they need it, could really change their outlook.

 Just remember that you're a friend, not a therapist, and there's only so much you can do to support someone with mental health issues without professional qualifications.
-If your friend is struggling more than the normal amount of student stress or homesickness, encourage them to reach out to wellbeing services, whether it's university provided ones, NHS or private healthcare.
+If you’re worried your friend is struggling with more than everyday stress or homesickness, encourage them to reach out to wellbeing services, whether it's university-provided ones, NHS or private healthcare.

 NEXT: